Edited by: Jessica Merritt

 Hot Tip: Systemwide upgrades and miles and cash co-pay cannot be used on award tickets.

-You’ll find that towards the end of the year, in the December and January timeframe, many Executive Platinums realize they won’t be using all of their systemwide upgrades and want to give them away to others.
-So, if you’re not an Executive Platinum, you may find a nice person willing to give you their upgrade for free (as a reminder, the AAdvantage program explicitly prohibits selling or bartering for upgrades).
+You’ll find that towards the end and beginning of the year, in the December and January timeframe, many Executive Platinums realize they won’t be using all of their systemwide upgrades and want to give them away to others.
+So, if you’re not an Executive Platinum, you may find a nice person willing to give you their upgrade for free (the AAdvantage program explicitly prohibits selling or bartering for upgrades).

 When looking for an upgrade, you’re looking for 1 of 2 upgrade fare buckets, which are visible using a service such as ExpertFlyer, or by calling American’s reservations team: